This is not a post about writing,. This is a post about how your food defines you.

 And the irony is, most of us know this, at least at a sub-conscious level, but we are so conditioned to be blind to what we eat, we do not even care anymore.
 Thanks to clever marketing and the general human tendency to apathy and denial, we do not even make the connection between what we eat and how we feel and live (like how I never did).

 But what can you really do against a world of wrongs?
 After all, everyone is involved in this conspiracy… the farmers, the companies, the manufacturers, the retailers… when everything you buy is contaminated, what can you possibly do?
-For the answers, wait for Part 2.
+For the answers, click here for PART 2 of this post.